 Far too often lighting is one of the last things new home builders worry about, especially in the kitchen.
 Invest additional time and research into understanding how the light fixtures will play in your space.
+Over the sink kitchen lighting should be at the top of our list of design choices.
 You’ll find that most experts recommend using a mixture of fixtures to layer the light in the kitchen.

 As you make your lighting decisions don’t forget to factor in the color of your walls, floors, cabinets and countertops.
 How will these colors affect the overall look and feel of your kitchen?
 How will they appear in each layer of lighting?
 While you can change the colors of our walls and cabinets on a whim, it can be more of a challenge when it comes to your floors and countertops.

 As you begin planning your kitchen, come prepared with your ideas.
 Know what you want and need.
 Don’t leave the decisions up to the builder.